 The house at 7 County Street dates to two periods.
 Shoreborne Wilson, a cooper, built a house and a cooper’s shop on this site about 1660 (3:133).
 Thomas Dennis bought the property in 1663 (8:69) and added an adjoining parcel in 1671 (3:201).
 The rear ell of the present house dates from that period, with wide chamfers on the summer beam and unusual unpainted horizontal feather-edged sheathing.
 The early house appears to have been a typical one-over-one room floor plan 17th century half-house, facing due south with an end chimney

-The 5-bay front section of the house dates to the 1750s. and has a more balanced Georgian floor plan typical of the mid 1700’s.
+The 5-bay front section of the house dates to the 1750s and has a balanced Georgian floor plan typical of the Georgian era.

 Thomas and Grace Dennis House Preservation Agreement